-- c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: HWT installed transformer oil gas monitors at its only operational asset, the Suncrest Facility, in 2020.
-The amount spent on this initiative is provided in Attachment B Table 12. - e) Future improvements to initiative: As HWT grows its footprint in California, it will evaluate installing additional continuous monitoring sensors at HWT's new assets. - 2.3.
-Fault indicators for detecting faults on electric lines and equipment Not applicable to HWT - 2.4.
-Forecast of a fire risk index, fire potential index, or similar - a) Risk to be mitigated / problem to be addressed: Lack of awareness of fire threat and propagation based on environmental conditions (temperature, humidity and fuel moisture level, wind speed, etc.). - b) Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives: As described in detail in Section 4, HWT is working on developing a proprietary fire risk index for its territory to increase awareness of fire threat and potential for wildfire propagation based on environmental conditions to inform operational decisions and reduce risk of utility-caused ignitions during extreme weather events. - c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: HWT has started development of fire risk index late in 2020 and plans to have a minimum viable product with key features that determine fire potential index and help inform operational decisions by the end of 2021.
-The amount spent on this initiative is provided in Attachment B Table 12. - e) Future improvements to initiative: As HWT grows its footprint in California and gains more operational experience, it will evaluate implementing new features into its proprietary fire risk index and expanding the fire index to HWT's future assets.
+- c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: HWT installed the weather station at its only operational asset, the Suncrest Facility, in 2020 per its 2020 CPUC-approved WMP.
+The amount spent on this initiative is provided in Table 12 of Attachment 3. - e) Future improvements to initiative: As HWT grows its footprint in California, it will evaluate installing additional weather stations at HWT's new assets. - 7.
+Continuous monitoring sensors - a) Risk to be mitigated / problem to be addressed: Lack of real-time health monitoring for electric transformers to inform operational decisions.
+Lack of real-time status monitoring of the cable to inform operational decisions. - b) Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives: Electric transformers contain mineral oil that provides insulation and cooling.
+Transformer failures are frequently caused by a degradation of the mineral oil's dielectric properties, leading to an internal electrical arc.
+As the mineral oil degrades, gases are produced and dissolved into the oil.
+Analysis of the types and amounts of gases present in the mineral oil can provide valuable insights into the health of the transformer and can provide advanced warning of a potential failure if trends in the gases are tracked.
+HWT installed transformer oil gas monitors at the Suncrest Facility in order to help monitor and track the health of the transformers and to proactively identify potential vulnerabilities.
+When energized, high voltage transmission cables can instigate fires if they are struck, and the protective layers are ruptured.
+The cable monitoring system allows HWT to monitor the cable for physical vibration, temperature, and abnormal electrical discharge at the cable terminations, all of which may evidence cable failure, fault, or potential derangement. - c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: HWT installed transformer oil gas monitors at its only operational asset, the Suncrest Facility, in 2020.
+The cable monitoring system was installed in 2021.
+The amount spent on these initiatives is provided in Table 12 of Attachment 3. - e) Future improvements to initiative: In 2022, HWT will finalize the implementation and functionality of the cable monitoring system.
+As HWT grows its footprint in California, it will evaluate installing additional continuous monitoring sensors at HWT's new assets. - 8.
+Fault indicators for detecting faults on electric lines and equipment